aissav/AI-scRNA-datasets-Workshop/README.md

 ```
 ## Option 2: Build the Docker image

-Building the docker image may take an hour due to installation of the all packages.
+Building the Docker image may take up to an hour due to the installation of all required packages.

-You can simply build docker image by running following command on command line.
+To build the Docker image, simply run the following command on the command line.

-> Go to folder where repository downloaded on the command line.
+> Navigate to the folder where the repository was downloaded using the command line.
 ```
 docker build -t ai-scrna-workshop .
 ```
 ## Run the Docker image

-> Docker image will run jupyter notebook on port 8888.
-To change the port with such as 1000, use 1000:8888 insted of 8888:8888.
+> By default, the Docker image runs Jupyter Notebook on port 8888.
+If you want to use a different port, such as 1000, you can specify it by changing 8888:8888 to 1000:8888.
 ```
 docker run -p 8888:8888 ai-scrna-workshop
 ```

-> To run the jupyter notebook on your local files, run the following command.
+> To run Jupyter Notebook with your local files, run the following command.
 ```
 docker run -p 8888:8888 -v path/to/your/local/files:/AI-scRNA-datasets-Workshop ai-scrna-workshop
 ```